Laguna Creek High School: Sports Career Academy

-Lambda Delta Rho

 Lambda Delta Rho is an honor society developed within the Sports Careers Academy.
 This honor society promotes the principles of Leadership (Lambda), Discipline (Delta), and Respect (Rho) as the foundations for academic and personal success.
 Students may qualify for this honor society based on their academic performance each term, and may earn rewards as a result.
 To attain status in the honor society, students must earn a 2.5 GPA or higher and earn no F grades or Unsatisfactory marks in behavior.
 Within the honor society, there are 3 different levels.
 The lowest qualifying level is Rho status.
 A student may qualify for Rho status if they earn between a 2.5 GPA and a 2.99.
 The second level is Delta Status.
 A student may qualify as Delta for earning between 3.0 and a 3.49 GPA.
 The highest level is Lambda status.
 Students must earn a qualifying GPA of over 3.5 to achieve this level.